lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## General

 EDHOC consists of three messages (message_1, message_2, message_3) between Initiator and Responder, plus an EDHOC error message.
-Each EDHOC message is encoded as a sequence of CBOR objects {{RFC8742}}, see {{fig-flow}}.
+Each EDHOC messages are CBOR Sequences {{RFC8742}}, see {{fig-flow}}.
 The protocol elements are introduced in this section.
 Message formatting and processing is specified in {{asym}} and {{error}}.
 An implementation may support only Initiator or only Responder.

 Application data is protected using the agreed application algorithms (AEAD, hash) in the selected cipher suite (see {{cs}}) and the application can make use of the established connection identifiers C_I and C_R (see {{corr}}).
 EDHOC may be used with the media type application/edhoc defined in {{iana}}.